 Owning it is not an easy thing to do, especially when you’ve spent a lifetime dancing around the problem, trying to compensate, doing your best to appear ‘normal’ so your vulnerability doesn’t show.
 Owning our own ‘stuff’ is the only way out of the shame that has accrued throughout a lifetime as a result of ridicule.
 Coming to terms with the things we can’t change is an important part of authentic maturity, and fosters a peaceful heart that can learn to cope with the fact that life is never going to be fair.

 Perspective is a great place to start.
 For example, around 151,000 people die each day.
 If any of them were first offered an opportunity to trade places with one of us dyslexics for a chance to live even a little bit longer, they would jump at the opportunity, no matter what the cost or what kind of a hot mess our life might seem to us.
-Life is precious and oh-so-finite, averaging a mere 27,000 days long, and the better we can become at appreciating the good things we have and can accomplish, the more we can learn to be ok with the things we would not have chosen about ourselves.
+Life is precious and oh-so-finite, averaging a mere 27,000 days long, and the better we can become at appreciating the good things we have and can accomplish, the more we can learn to be okay with the things we would not have chosen about ourselves.

 (Check out this video that represents the days of our life in jellybeans for a quick jolt of perspective.)

 Do we have two working eyes with which to view the sunset and the faces of our loved ones?
-Or two ears that can hear the breeze rustling the leaves this fall, or birdsong, or a Bach partita?
+Or two ears that can hear the breeze rustling the leaves this fall, or birdsong, or a Bach concerto?
 Are we mobile enough to get around on our own steam?
 Can we still enjoy a delicious meal with good friends?
 Have we ever performed an act of kindness for a fellow human or even for an animal?
 Of course we have.
 All these things are miraculous gifts.
 They connect us with our world—and that’s key to coping with many conditions where one feels isolated and alone inside their own less-than-perfect head.

 - Understand what dyslexia is and isn’t.